timfulker/musobuddy/replit.md

 ## Overview
 MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, allowing them more time for their craft.
 It provides tools for managing bookings, contracts, invoices, and compliance requirements.
 The platform aims to be user-friendly, reliable, and scalable, offering a centralized solution for common music business challenges with significant market potential.

+**Target Market**: Initial launch focused on the UK market, with plans for international expansion.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Response priority: Immediate responsiveness - user must be able to interrupt at any moment without queue delays.